kracr/owl2bench/Experiments/README.md

 **Query Execution:** SPARQL queries were executed from GraphDB workbench.

-If required, the datasets that were used for the experiments (in RDF/XML Format) are available at https://drive.google.com/drive/u/3/folders/1HYURRLaQkLK8cQwV-UBNKK4_Zur2nU68.
-The datasets were generated using default settings and seed value of 1.
+If required, all the datasets that were used for the experiments are available at https://drive.google.com/drive/u/3/folders/1HYURRLaQkLK8cQwV-UBNKK4_Zur2nU68.
+The datasets were generated using default settings and all are in RDF/XML format.